Getting Started with Data Integration

 For other networking information, see the following topics:

 Use the workspace to create design-time artifacts such as data assets, data flows, and tasks in one or more projects or folders.
 For information about using projects in a workspace, see Using Projects and Folders.
-Use the oci data-integration workspace create command and required parameters to create a workspace:

 After creating data assets for the source and target data systems, you create the data integration processes for extracting, loading, and transforming data.